iqmo-org/magic_duckdb/README.md

 # magic_duckdb

-iPython Cell %%dql and Line %dql magics for DuckDB, for both Jupyter and VSCode
+DuckDB Cell (%%dql) and Line (%dql) Magics for Jupyter and VSCode

 ## Motivation

 magic_duckdb was created to:

+- Provide simple cell/line magics with minimal code and zero dependencies
+- Match performance of DuckDB python API
-- Expose duckdb's functionality with minimal overhead and complexity
+- Be a simple starting point to add other useful features with minimal complexity
-- Make it easier to use duckdb in Jupyter notebooks
 - Bundle useful features, like using OpenAI to improve SQL, sql formatting (beautifying) and explain analyze graphics
-- Provide a starting point to add other useful features with minimal complexity

-### Why not other projects like Jupysql or ipython-sql?
+### Why not the %sql magics (jupysql or ipython-sql)?

-The %sql magics are great, but are intended for breadth (supporting many types of databases), not depth (deep integration and optimizations for specific databases).
-As shown below (Performance Comparison), this breadth comes at a performance cost.
+The %sql magics are great, but they do carry a lot of dependencies and incur a significant performance overhead (see Performance Comparison below).
+They also don't provide certain DuckDB specific features, like exporting directly to arrow(), controlling the DuckDB connections, or

 ## Simplicity